nobodyoffc/FCH-FEIP-APIP/Doc/APIP-document/APIP6V1_Service(zh-CN).md

          "localNames": [
             "API服务"
          ],
-         "desc": "Server for the series API of APIP of free consensus.", "types": [
+         "desc": "Server for the series SignIn of APIP of free consensus.", "types": [
             "APIP",
             "FEIP"